-Who knew that one little grain could be used in so many ways?
+Who knew that one little grain could be used in so many ways!?
 Rice can be used raw or cooked and can be processed into everything from vinegar to wine, milk to cosmetics.
-Read to learn more about this amazing grain.
+Continue reading to learn more about this amazing grain!

 Rice bran is a valuable commodity in Asia and is used for many daily needs.
 It is a moist, oily inner layer which when heated produces an oil.